sait-wbdv/fall-2021/src/courses/dsgn270/day02.md

 ---
 layout: layouts/day.njk
-title: DSGN 270 Day 2
+title: DSGN 270 Day 2 - Visual hierarchy for developers
 description: This is some Day 2!
 date: 2021-09-09
 ---